Blue Dog Coalition: 2010s decline

-As of March 2023, the caucus consists of 8 members, the lowest number in its history.

-Ideology
+2020s

+The Democratic Party lost seats in the 2020 and 2022 House of Representatives elections, including the Blue Dog Coalition.
+As of April 2024, during the 118th Congress, the coalition had 10 members.

+At the start of the 118th Congress in January 2023, six of the 15 members of the Coalition departed following a failed attempt to rename the group to the "Common Sense Coalition".
+Freshman representative Don Davis, who was expected to join the Blue Dogs, also chose not to do so.
+After this split, the group reorganized and began an effort to stabilize, rebuild, and maintain influence on policy proposals in the closely divided 118th Congress.
+The effort included a recruitment drive which prompted Mary Peltola (AK-AL), Marie Gluesenkamp Pérez (WA-03), and Wiley Nickel (NC-13) to join, bringing the number of members back up to 10.
+Under the leadership of Peltola, Perez, and Representative Jared Golden, the caucus shifted its focus towards ideological centrism and pragmatic, constituency-based (especially rural and working-class) politics.

+Policy positions

+The Blue Dog Coalition's positions are socially liberal and fiscally conservative.
+Historically, the grouping adhered to social conservatism.
+Although its members have evolved on social issues over time, the group has never taken a position on social issues as a caucus.
+Scholars and journalists positioned the group as centrist to center-left, and historically center-right.

 The Blue Dog Coalition is the most conservative grouping of Democrats in the House.
 It "advocates for fiscal responsibility, a strong national defense and bipartisan consensus rather than conflict with Republicans".
-It acts as a check on legislation that its members perceive to be too far to the right or to the left on the political spectrum.
-It broadly supports socially liberal and fiscally conservative policies and promoting fiscal restraint.
-The caucus has shifted left in recent years, adopting more liberal stances on social issues and aligning more closely with Democratic Party policies.
+It opposes legislation that its members perceive to be too far to the right or to the left on the political spectrum.
+In the 2010s, the Blue Dogs became more demographically diverse and less conservative.

-The Blue Dog Coalition is nonetheless often involved in searching for a compromise between liberal and conservative positions.
-Though its members have evolved on social issues over time, the group has never taken a position on social issues as a caucus.
-There is no mention of social issues in the official Blue Dog materials.
+The Blue Dog Coalition is often involved in searching for a compromise between liberal and conservative positions, including classically liberal policies.
+Most of its members represent competitive swing districts, and are thus inclined to appeal to swing voters.

 Membership

-In the early years of the caucus, the Blue Dogs were viewed by some as the political successors to Southern Democratic groups known such as the Boll Weevils or conservative coalition.
+In the early years of the caucus, the Blue Dogs were viewed by some as the political successors to Southern Democratic groups such as the Boll Weevils or conservative coalition.
 The Boll Weevils may, in turn, be considered the descendants of the Dixiecrats and the "states' rights" Democrats of the 1940s through the 1960s, and even the Bourbon Democrats of the late 19th century.

-The founding members of the Blue Dog Coalition were: Glen Browder and Bud Cramer of Alabama; Blanche Lincoln of Arkansas; Gary Condit of California; Nathan Deal of Georgia; William Lipinski of Illinois; Scotty Baesler of Kentucky; Billy Tauzin and Jimmy Hayes of Louisiana; Collin Peterson and David Minge of Minnesota; Michael Parker and Gene Taylor of Mississippi; Pat Danner of Missouri; William K. Brewster of Oklahoma; John S. Tanner of Tennessee; Ralph Hall, Charles Stenholm, Pete Geren and Greg Laughlin of Texas, Bill Orton of Utah; and Lewis F. Payne, Jr. and Owen Pickett of Virginia.
-Condit (Administration), Peterson (Policy) and Tanner (Communications) were co-chairs (Deal was initially the chair for Policy before he switched parties shortly after the caucus's founding).
-Browder headed the group's budget task force.

-In January 2019, McClatchy reported that the Blue Dogs had changed from a coalition of "southern white men" to "a multi-regional, multicultural group"; at that time, two Blue Dogs were African-American, one was Vietnamese-American, one was Mexican-American, and only five came from Southern states.
+In 2014, there was no mention of social issues in the official Blue Dog materials.
+By January 2019, McClatchy reported a transformation of the Blue Dogs from a coalition of 'southern white men' to 'a multi-regional, multicultural group.'
+At that time, the coalition included two African-American members, one Vietnamese-American, one Mexican-American, and only five members from Southern states.

-As of the 118th Congress, the caucus included 8 members, its lowest number to date.
+As of April 2024, the coalition included 10 members.
+At that point, the coalition's membership was smaller than it had ever been since its formation.

 Co-chairs

-The co-chairs of the Blue Dog Coalition for the 117th Congress are U.S. Representatives Ed Case, Stephanie Murphy, and Tom O'Halleran.
-The chair of the Blue Dog PAC, the Coalition's political organization, is U.S. Representative Kurt Schrader.
-Rep. Murphy, a Vietnamese American, is the first woman of color to lead the Blue Dog Coalition in its history.